ShujingYi/Precision-Forecasts-of-Land-Cover-Change/Repo.md

 # Exploratory Analysis
 **Which are the social, political and economic factors associated with land use changes**

-Possible features: economic: underlying driving forces (e.g. influence of markets, distances to a road or a town)
+- economic: underlying driving forces (e.g. influence of markets, distances to a road or a town)

-                   social: population
+- social: population

-                   political: land management technologies, infrastructures or land-use policies.
+- political: land-use policies/planning regoin

 **Which are the biophysical attributes associated with land use changes**

+- elevation, slope, soil type
+- greenhouse gas/carbon emission
-Possible features: elevation, slope, soil type, greenhouse gas/carbon emission, pattern of vegetation change,
+- pattern of vegetation change

 **Which are the land-cover or land-use modifications associated with land use changes**

-Possible features: changes in cropping patterns, input use or tree density of forests,
+- changes in cropping patterns, input use or tree density of forests

-                   the distribution and frequency of disturbances (e.g., hurricanes, tornadoes, fires, and insects)
+- the distribution and frequency of disturbances (e.g., hurricanes, tornadoes, fires, and insects)

-                   Features derived from original LU/LC data
+- Features derived from original LU/LC data

 **What size cell is the appropriate analysis cell**

-Possible cell range: 15-30m
+- Possible cell range: 15-30m

 # Team roles